n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.adalo.md

 # Adalo

-[Adalo](https://www.adalo.com/){:target=_blank .external-link} node allows you to automate work in the Adalo platform and integrate Adalo with other applications. n8n has built-in support for a wide range of Adalo features, which includes basic operations like creating, getting, updating & deleting databases, records, and collections.
+Adalo node allows you to automate work in the Adalo platform and integrate Adalo with other applications. n8n has built-in support for a wide range of Adalo features, which includes basic operations like creating, getting, updating & deleting databases, records, and collections.

 On this page, you'll find a list of operations the Adalo node supports and links to more resources.